-FORM 45-106F2 Offering Memorandum for Non-Qualifying Issuers
+FORM 45-106F2

-Date April 30, 2018

-The Issuer

-Name Capital Direct I Income Trust (the "Trust")

-Head Office Suite 305, 555 West 8th Avenue

-Vancouver, B.C.
-V5Z 1C6 Phone # (604) 430-1498

-E-mail Address: subscriptions@capitaldirect.ca

-Fax #: (604) 430-3287

-Currently listed or Quoted?
+Offering Memorandum for Non-Qualifying Issuers Date April 30, 2019 The Issuer Name Capital Direct I Income Trust (the "Trust") Head Office Suite 305, 555 West 8th Avenue Vancouver, B.C.
+V5Z 1C6 Phone # (604) 430-1498 E-mail Address: subscriptions@capitaldirect.ca Fax #: (604) 430-3287 Currently listed or Quoted?
 No. These securities do not trade on any exchange or market.
 Reporting issuer?
 No. SEDAR filer?
-No.

-The Offering

-Securities offered Trust Units (the "Units") designated as either Class A, Class C or Class F (each, a "Class")

-Price per security \$10 per Unit

-Minimum/Maximum Offering: \$375,000,000

-Funds available under the Offering may not be sufficient to accomplish our proposed objective.

-Minimum Subscription amount \$5,000

-Payment terms Bank draft or certified cheque on Closing.
-See "Securities Offered - Subscription for Units - subscriptions are received.

-Subscription Procedure" for payment details.
+No. The Offering Securities offered Trust Units (the "Units") designated as either Class A, Class C or Class F (each, a "Class") Price per security \$10 per Unit Minimum/Maximum Offering There is no minimum.
+You may be the only purchaser.
+Maximum Offering: \$375,000,000 Funds available under the Offering may not be sufficient to accomplish our proposed objective.
+Minimum Subscription amount \$5,000 Payment terms Bank draft or certified cheque on Closing.
+See "Securities Offered - Subscription for Units - Subscription Procedure" for payment details.
 Proposed closing date(s) Continuous Offering until the Maximum Offering is achieved.
-Closings may occur from time to time as
+Closings may occur from time to time as subscriptions are received.
 Tax consequences There are important tax consequences to these securities.
-See "Income Tax Consequences and Certain or finders during the course of the Offering.
+See "Income Tax Consequences and Certain Deferred Plan Eligibility".
+Selling Agent?
+There is no Selling Agent, however, the Manager reserves the right to retain one or more selling agents or finders during the course of the Offering.
 In British Columbia, the sale of Units may be conducted directly with the Manager or through a Dealer.
-Any sale of Units in Alberta, Manitoba, Saskatchewan, Ontario, or Québec must be conducted through a Dealer.
+Any sale of Units in Alberta, Saskatchewan, Manitoba, Ontario, Québec, Newfoundland and Labrador, New Brunswick, Nova Scotia, Prince Edward Island, the Northwest Territories, the Yukon and Nunavut must be conducted through a Dealer.
 See "Compensation Paid to Sellers and Finders".

-Deferred Plan Eligibility".

-Selling Agent?
-There is no Selling Agent, however, the Manager reserves the right to retain one or more selling agents